winningproduct/learn-portal/content/2-focus/08-technical-feasibility.md

 ---
 title: "Technical Feasibility"
 metaTitle: "Technical Feasibility | WP"
-metaDescription: "Answer the question 'Can it actually be built?'.
-Technical feasibility assessment focuses on the technical resources available to the organization.
-It helps organizations determine whether the technical resources meet capacity and whether the technical team is capable of converting the ideas into working systems.
-Technical feasibility also involves the evaluation of the hardware, software, and other technical requirements of the proposed system."
+metaDescription: "Answer the question, 'Can it be built?'.
+It helps to evaluate the technical team's capacity, hardware and software requirements, and other requirements for the proposed application"

 metaTags:
   - Focus